Tips for new writers to help you be more successful.

 Batching allows you to get more done because you’re working on similar tasks without switching to something different that interrupts the thought process.
 An example would be writing blog articles.

 Blocking off time for specific tasks that are similar helps you get more things done in less time because you don’t waste time shifting the mental gears in your head than you would if you skip from tasks to different tasks.
 It’s like getting more hours back in your day, and that’s a win for sure.

 Time batching eliminates multitasking because while we may all think that multitasking helps us get more done, the reality is that it doesn’t.
 The New Yorker reported on a psychological study that illustrated that the majority of people who think they are successful multitaskers really aren’t—a whopping 98 percent.

-I’ve tested my ability to multitask, and sadly it has greatly diminished since my younger twenties.
+I’ve tested my ability to multitask, and sadly it has greatly diminished since my early twenties.
 Right now, I like to design pins in batches instead of writing a new article, make Pinterest pins, write another article, design new pins for it, etc. It goes much faster when I create the pins all in one batch.

 6. Write at Your Best Time

 Everyone has a time of day that they are most productive.
 Use that as your designated writing time.
 I’m not an early riser at all, so when someone tells me I can be more productive getting up early, now that’s just not me.

 I worked shift work most of my adult life, mainly the night shift.
 I love night shift, and that’s natural for my body.
 I’ve never been an early riser even as a kid.
 I can often be found watching lessons from a course at 3 in the morning.

 The key is to find the specific time of day that works best for you.
 It might be 6 in the morning or 3 in the afternoon.